lsc4ss-s22/final-project-crypto/README.md

   3. Unify the unit (unify the format of currency symbols and corresponding exchanges)
   4. Calculate the returns, volatility, exchange rate of currencies
   5. Generate a dictonary of pyspark dataframe
   --      time elapsed     --
     - parallel version 2 mins
     - serial version 10 mins
-  6. Write each dataframe in the dictionary as parquet into S3 bucket. (~ 15mins)
+  6. Write each dataframe in the dictionary as parquet into S3 bucket.
+(15 parquets ~ 90mins)

 > The parallelization is conducted with pyspark on EMR notebook.